 If they didn’t turn black, try checking the right side of that brow icon and clicking the black box again.
-Remember: left = lower, right = upper.
+Remember: (on this older HUD) left = lower, right = upper.

 You can also change the colour by clicking in the rainbow panel and then clicking into the big colour box.
 To enter RGB colours, click the little pen icon above the rainbow panel and enter the RGB numbers separated by commas.
 You can save colours that you like by clicking the little black ‘save’ icon under each of the small boxes in the two rows at the bottom.

 One of the most common shades to want (but the hardest to get!) is a good brown.
 To get a brown tint, first click in the reddish-orange part of the rainbow bar (at the top), then click in the big colour panel.
 Click around in there until you find a shade that you like.

 This is where a lot of guys come unstuck.
 Face fuzz can be a tricky beast.
 Depending on how hirsute you are, facial hair can apply to multiple layers, but mainly the cheeks (blush layer), around the lips (lipstick layer) and sometimes up to the ears (this touches on the hairbase layer).
 Very occasionally (and for some weird reason, since you don’t actually see any of the beard up there) it may also apply to the brow layer.
 That’s a lot of layers to check, but you’ll mostly be dealing with cheeks and lips (aka: blush and lipstick; don’t come over all macho on me now!)